FAQs

-What is the lowest pressure the Methven Kiri Satinjet ultra low flow shower head can operate at?
+- What are the benefits of the Methven Kiri Satinjet ultra low flow shower head?

 If you believe your Daikin Alira X heat pump heating/cooling air conditioner is malfunctioning, you can check for any error codes via the Daikin remote controller.